International Bureau of Education: History

-The IBE was a private organization created in 1925 by prominent psychologists and pedagogues in Geneva, including Edouard Claparède, Adolphe Ferrière and Pierre Bovet, the latter of whom served as the Director of the IBE from 1925–1929.
+The IBE was a private organization created in 1925 by prominent psychologists and pedagogues in Geneva, including Edouard Claparède, Adolphe Ferrière and Pierre Bovet, the latter of whom served as the Director of the IBE from 1925 to 1929.
 Initially, the IBE was a small non-governmental organization focused on public and private education, and scientific research.
 During this time, an external initiative committee consisting of notable academics, educators and thinkers of the day, including Albert Einstein, provided support to the organization.
 In 1929, it became the first intergovernmental organization dedicated to the field of education.
 Accordingly, in 1929, the well known epistemologist and professor Jean Piaget was appointed director of the organization.
 Piaget stayed on as Director until 1967.